-In a small bowl combine brown sugar, honey, soy sauce, dry sherry, oyster sauce, five spice, garlic and red food coloring (optional) and mix until combined.
+- In a small bowl combine Hoisin sauce, brown sugar, honey, soy sauce, dry sherry, oyster sauce, five spice, garlic and red food coloring (optional) and mix until combined.

 - Cut pork horizontally into three long flat pieces.
-Place in a container or ziplock bag, pour marinade over pork.
+Place in a container or ziplock bag, pour 1/2 the marinade over pork.
 Marinade 24-48 hours for optimal flavor.

 - Preheat oven to 350 degrees.
 Cover a baking sheet with foil and place a cooling rack on top.
-Place pork on the rack.
+Remove pork from the marinade and place on the rack.
 Bake for 25 minutes.
 Flip the pork and cook another 25 minutes.

-While the pork is cooking, pour the reserved marinade into a saucepan and bring to a boil for 10 minutes.
-Reduce heat and whisk in cornstarch and water and simmer on low for another 10 minutes.
+- While the pork is cooking, pour the reserved marinade into a saucepan and whisk in cornstarch, and bring to a low simmer for 10 minutes to thicken.

 - Remove pork from the oven and turn the oven to broil.
 Brush the pork with the thickened marinade and broil 5-6 minutes or until slightly charred.
 Turn the pork over and repeat.
 Pork temp should be 145-160 degrees.